Alta Via del Granito - Medium

 Ascent per day: 250 - 500 m ascent per day

-> Hike a 4-day version of the Alta Via del Granito trek in the Italian Dolomites
+> Hike the 4-day version of the Alta Via del Granito in the Italian Dolomites

-> Don't worry about arranging the accommodation, we've got that covered!
+> Don’t worry about arranging your accommodation, we’ve got it covered!

 Itinerary